-In November 2016, she was nominated for a Los Angeles Press Club National Arts & Entertainment Journalism Award for her KCET Artbound article, Laguna Beach in the Sixties.
+In November 2016, she was a finalist for a Los Angeles Press Club National Arts & Entertainment Journalism Award for her KCET Artbound article, Laguna Beach in the Sixties (see image below).

-- Back to Iraq: review of the opera, “Fallujah”
+- Back to Iraq, review of the opera, Fallujah, Long Beach Opera Co.

 - Lita Albuquerque performance and installation, Laguna Art Museum

 - Orange County, CA area art museums and galleries

 - Paul Sarkisian and Peter Sarkisian, Orange County Museum of Art

 - Crosscurrents in LA Painting and Sculpture , the Getty Museum

 - SoCal’s Best Kept Secret, Laguna Art Museum

 - LA Raw, Pasadena Museum of California Art